Is that a bat? Huge moths from Mexico have made an impression on Texans.

 “The sightings this summer have been extraordinary,” said Mike Quinn, entomologist for the Texas Parks and Wildlife Department.
 “They are truly off the charts.”

-Quinn began receiving almost daily sighting reports — with as many as five sightings occuring in a single day — in late May.
+Quinn began receiving almost daily sighting reports — with as many as five sightings occurring in a single day — in late May.
 Black witch moths were reported widely in Texas as well in Arizona, New Mexico, Louisiana, California and Nevada.
 By midsummer, two sightings were reported as far north as Kansas.

 Black witch moths are a migratory species found abundantly throughout the New World tropics.
 They migrate north from Mexico through Texas primarily in June and sometimes reach destinations as far north as southern Canada and Alaska.

 Black witch moths are some of the largest moths in the insect world and the largest in the United States.
 They belong to the family Noctuidae, the largest family within the order Lepidoptera, with more than 2,900 species in the United States and Canada.

 “This dark-brown moth with a six-inch wingspan often startles people when first encountered, as it somewhat resembles a bat,” Quinn said.
 The female is distinguished from the male by a pale median band or stripe running across her wings.